+'''

 public static List<Edge> pathWithFewestIntersections(

 StreetGraph graph,

 Map<String, List<Edge>> outgoingEdges,

 String from,

 String to)

+'''

 This function should return a path between the intersection with identifier from, to the intersection with identifier to, with the fewest number of path segments possible.
+If there is no valid path then an empty list should be returned.